modern history of military glory

-Kursk region is famous for the decisive tank battle during the Great Patriotic War.
-Here is one of the most beautiful Orthodox monasteries and the world's largest iron ore basin, the Kursk Magnetic Anomaly.
-Manor houses and temples, natural beauties and curious objects of cultural heritage can be found throughout the region.
-There is room for curious tourists to turn around here, definitely!
+The Kursk region is famous for the decisive tank battle during the Great Patriotic War.
+Here is one of the most beautiful Orthodox monasteries, the Korennaya Hermitage, and the world's largest iron ore basin, the Kursk Magnetic Anomaly.
+Throughout the region, you can find manors and temples, natural beauty and curious objects of cultural heritage.
+There is a place for curious tourists to turn around!

 Top 10 interesting places to visit: